 What Happens During Dog Adolescence?

-After surviving potty training, puppy nipping, and the critical socialization phase, it's quite normal to feel quite exhausted, but hold your horses; doggy adolescence with all its associated problems is right around the corner, and granted, it won't be a walk in the park!
+After surviving potty training, puppy nipping, and the critical socialization phase, it's quite normal to feel quite exhausted.
+However, you should know that doggy adolescence with all its associated problems is right around the corner.
+It won't be a walk in the park!

 Also known as the dog teenage phase, the adolescent stage in dogs hits right when you thought you could have started to relax a bit.
 And unlike puppyhood that seems to pass in the wink of an eye, the teenage phase tends to linger for much longer.

-Indeed, the gawky teenager phase tends to start around six months and will last until 18 months or even longer in larger breeds (in Rotties it can last up until they're 3 years old!).
+Indeed, the gawky teenager phase tends to start around six months and will last until 18 months or even longer in larger breeds (in Rotties it can last up until they're three years old).

 A Transitory Phase